William B. Evans: Early life

 William Evans was born in South Boston, the son of Paul and Catherine Evans, and one of six brothers.
 His father was a truck driver and his mother was a housewife and homemaker.
 He grew up in a crowded triple-decker apartment in South Boston, where he shared a bed with two brothers.
 His mother died when he was three years old, and six years later, his older brother was struck by a car and killed.
 When he was fifteen years old, his father died.
-He was raised by his four older brothers, the eldest of whom was Paul, who is the current executive vice president of security and compliance for Suffolk Downs.
+He was raised by his four older brothers, the eldest of whom was Paul, who is the current executive vice president of security and compliance for Suffolk Downs and former Boston Police Commissioner, 1994 - 2003.
 They enrolled him in Saint Sebastian's School in Needham, Massachusetts.
 After graduation, Evans attended Chaminade University for one year before returning to Boston.
 Upon his return he enrolled at Suffolk University, graduating in 1982.